Florida Medical Magazine

 Don’t be afraid to invite your patients to give you feedback.
 The literature suggests most patients are happy with their doctors.
 Tehrani, et al. recently published an article summarizing findings of validated online patient satisfaction surveys.
 They concluded the great majority of patients reporting their satisfaction online are highly satisfied with their outpatient medical care.
 The overall patient satisfaction rating was 9.28 on a scale from 1-10.
 Of the ~15,000 ratings captured, 10,510 (70%) were 10s and another 2,291 (15%) were 9s.

 Suing a patient makes news.
 Pre-emptively asking your patients for online feedback is not remotely newsworthy.
 But, that strategy is more likely to help you control your online reputation.
+Request a complimentary consultation.
+We are equipped to neutralize patient disputes and help you protect your reputation.
+And for more content specific to doctors combating internet defamation, read: Defeating Internet Defamation: How Doctors are Crushing Lies Online.

 Jeffrey Segal, M.D., J.D., is founder and CEO of Medical Justice.
 Medical Justice is a physician based organization focused on keeping doctors from being sued for frivolous reasons.
 In addition, Medical Justice helps doctors control their online reputation.